We The People Network

 Jobs wouldn't be shipped overseas if every worker was treated equally.
 Think about it.
 If a factory worker in China, Mexico or anywhere else made the same pay and benefits as the equally skilled factory worker in the US, there would be no incentive to move jobs overseas in order to exploit a cheaper labor force.

-And given recent events that the GOP is exploring the idea of a Convention in order to destroy the Constitution, We the People need to get involved and make sure that any Constitutional Convention that occurs, occurs from, by and for the People
+And given recent events that the GOP is exploring the idea of calling for a Convention not to help the people, but to subvert the Constitution, and take away our rights.
+We the People need to get involved and make sure that any Constitutional Convention that occurs, occurs from, by and for the People.

 Under the Constitution, it is true that only Congress can call a Constitutional Convention.
-However, we need to understand that the Constitution was created by the people, that would be us, in order to create a framework, a structure, for our government.
-We wanted to define how we wanted our created government to operate, and how to define the limits of their authority.
+However, you should understand that the Constitution was created by We the People, that would be us, in order to create a framework, a structure, for our government.
+We wanted to define how we wanted our created government to operate, to behave, and how to define the limits of their authority.